MCRobish/Amazon_Vine_Analysis/README.md

 The percentage of paid and unpaid reviews that are 5-starts are shown below.
 ![image](https://user-images.githubusercontent.com/105991478/195216861-94956fd7-1ebb-48f0-8939-245875940add.png)

-Summary: In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.
+Summary:

+According to the analysis for this dataset, there does not appear to be a positivity bias for paid reviews because the percentage of 5-star reviews is higher for unpaid reviews.
+The sample set for the unpaid reviews is also substantially larger than the paid reviews.
+It may make sense to complete this analysis on other related shopping categories with higher paid review counts to ensure this holds true.